jsbin/learn/public/help/ssl.md

-# Why don't we use SSL on all of JS Bin?
+# The state of SSL on JS Bin

 Currently only the login, register and (upcoming) account settings are served over SSL.
 The rest of JS Bin is not.